 Built and owned by the City of Ontario, and managed by SMG Worldwide, Ontario Town Square is part of the City’s vision to revitalize downtown Ontario.
 The Parks and Recreation Commission approved the development of the park on March 12, 2012.
-The park serves as a community gathering and event space and provides the City’s historic downtown and surrounding neighborhoods with its first dedicated park space.
+The park serves as a community gathering and event space and provides the City’s historic downtown and surround neighborhoods with its first dedicated park space.

 Ontario Town Square is organized on a diagonal view corridor and pedestrian promenade that extends from the southwest corner of the site at Euclid Avenue on an axis to Lemon Avenue at the northeast corner of the park, providing a view window of the Ovitt Family Community Library.
-The entry into the park promenade, at both the southwest and northeast, is flanked on each side by 8 foot high monuments that create an entry portal into the park.
+The entry into the park promenade, at both the southwest and northeast is flanked on each side by 8 foot high monuments that create an entry portal into the park.
 The monuments feature a brick veneer exterior with a low pitched hipped comp shingle roof with wood knee brackets below the eves The center areas of the monuments are used for signage and branding of the park.

 THE HISTORY WALL

 Along the promenade, adjacent to the north of the clock tower, is a 34-foot history wall.
 The tile mural captures the history and community of Ontario.
-Details of the history wall can be found here (click thru to that page on the site)

 THE BLUE MAN